 Find your perfect vacation rental in Whistler: from $145 per night

 Cook up a feast on your next vacation and book a Whistler rental with full kitchen.

 Vacation rentals with a fireplace

-Finding a property with a pool shouldn't be too difficult Whistler.
-Nearly half of the accommodations offer one.
-Interestingly, our data shows that more condo provide a pool than hotel rooms.
-Also, they can welcome 6 people, on average, while hotel rooms with pools can welcome an average of 5 vacationers.
-You can also rent a property providing a pool near the water, which is the case for all of the rentals in this destination.
+Finding a property with a pool shouldn't be too difficult in Whistler.
+More than half of the accommodations offer one.
+Interestingly, our data shows that more condo provide a pool than apartment rental.
+Also, they can welcome 5 people, on average, while apartment rental with pools can welcome an average of 5 vacationers.
+You can also rent a property providing a pool near the water, which is the case for more than two-thirds of the rentals in this destination.